SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Transfusion Medicine Squires.md

 -  Acute hemolytic txf. rx. - within 24 hrs of transfusion, where antibody is present
 	- start with fevers + chills - pain , dyspnea, hypothension, hemoglobinemia,
 	- haptoglobin down bc that binds to free hb, ldh up
-	- usually the pre-existing anti-a or anti-b of patient attached to the incompatiblely tranfused red cells... (anti A/B usually IgM, giving rise to complement mediated intravascular hemolysis)
+	- usually the pre-existing anti-a or anti-b of patient attached to the incompatiblely tranfused red cells... (anti A/B usually IgM, giving rise to complement mediated intravascular hemolysis -> **"completely obliterated" bc complement is strong**)
 		- causing hemoglobinemia, hemoglobinuria on top of bilirubin up
-		- some igG can also do this but mainly causes extravascular hemolysis
+		- some igG can also do this but mainly causes extravascular hemolysis  ->
 	- stop transfusion, maintain venous access, infuse saline, maintain urine, bp, watch the pt. almost all of these are due to error.

 - Delayed hemolytic txf. rx. - after 24 hrs alloantibody is not detectable at time of transfusion but develops later